alessandro-candon/git-devstat/README.md

 ```

 ### analyze-from-config
+Notes for developer:
-Note for developer: ``analyze-from-config`` command reads config and analyze all repos referring to a list of teams.
+* ``analyze-from-config`` command reads config and analyze all repos referring to a list of teams.
     No paramaters are needed, just add application-XXX.yaml as example and run with profile XXX

+* add ``logging.level.org.devstat.gitdevstat.view.linesofcodebyauthor=TRACE`` to application.yaml or to runtime env in order to trace all checked files and verify if they are filtered
 ```
 app:
   github: